How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 Define Your Charitable Purpose

 Your nonprofit’s mission statement serves as its guiding light, communicating your fundamental reason for existence.
 A well-crafted mission statement should spotlight current problems and demonstrate how your organization plans to address them.
-Additionally, your mission statement needs to be clear, concise, and compelling enough that anyone answering your organization’s phone can repeat it.
+Additionally, your mission statement needs to be clear, concise, and compelling enough that anyone answering your organization’s phone can repeat it, according to FindLaw’s advice on writing a nonprofit mission statement.

 When defining your charitable purpose, focus on these key elements: